async-profiler/async-profiler/README.md

   Example: `asprof -e cpu --jfrsync profile -f combined.jfr 8983`

-* `--fdtransfer` - runs "fdtransfer" alongside, which is a small program providing an interface for the profiler to access `perf_event_open` even while this syscall is unavailable for the profiled process (due to low privileges).
+* `--fdtransfer` - runs a background process that provides access to perf_events to an unprivileged process. `--fdtransfer` is useful for profiling a process in a container (which lacks access to perf_events) from the host.
   See [Profiling Java in a container](#profiling-java-in-a-container).

 * `-v`, `--version` - prints the version of profiler library.
 If PID is specified,